qBioTurin/AB-ESSN/ABM/readme.md

 /*************************************************/

-If you want tu execute multiple simulations at a time you can try the "behaviorspace" functionality from the "tools" menu, where you wil find two pre-defined experiments.
+If you want to execute multiple simulations at a time you can try the "behaviorspace" functionality from the "tools" menu, where you wil find two pre-defined experiments.